glucrypto/coDAO/README.md

 # COST Contracts

-Welcome to a new form of art auctions.
-Inspired by thoughts in the book Radical Markets (link to book/website) this perpetual contract aims to provide a proving ground for the C.O.S.T theory described in Radical Markets.
+Welcome to a new form of managing communities.
+Inspired by thoughts in the book Radical Markets (link to book/website) these contract aims to provide a base layer to run communities based on collecting COST taxes.
+It allows communities to define how they would like to disperse community funds, handle foreclosures, and develop timeframes for collecting taxes.

 ## Stack
-* COST.sol - base bidding and tax rate layer
+* cost.sol - Registry for Assets, base tax layer, allows member to self asses
-* coDAO.sol - L2 general purpose DAO to handle tax calculations
+* coDAO.sol - Registry for Communities: handles tax calculation, forclosure, paying tax, register communities, handle intra community sqabbles
-* L3 - you build a contract ontop of coDAO to handle all the
+* Communities.sol - handle assets of the same type, register with coDAO
+* test/test_cost.js - testing for cost.sol -90% completed
+* test/test_coDAO.sol - testing for CoDAO.sol -

 ## Pay Breakdown
 * Owner:      93%
-* Society:     7%
+* Communities: 7%

+## Community
+Creating a community costs 1 eth currently.
+Subject to change.
+Communities can:
+- Parse out Community Funds
+- Pay coDAO dev fee
+- Determine when to foreclose
+- Determine different times to collect
+- Determine ownership periods

+# Example Community:
+Coming Soon...

+### TODO:
+Test coDAO.sol
+Create Example community